intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_nano.md

 #### Intel Extension for Pytorch (a.k.a.
 [IPEX](https://github.com/intel/intel-extension-for-pytorch))

 IPEX extends Pytorch with optimizations on intel hardware.
-BigDL-Nano also integrates IPEX into the `LightningLite`, you can turn on IPEX optimization by setting `use_ipex=True`.
+BigDL-Nano also integrates IPEX into the `TorchNano`, you can turn on IPEX optimization by setting `use_ipex=True`.

 ```python
 MyNano(use_ipex=True, num_processes=2, strategy="subprocess").train()